 Here, we address the switching dynamics between different oscillatory states in the framework of a hidden Markov model (HMM) that assumes a discrete latent state sequence whose transition probabilities follow a Markovian structure (see e.g. \citet{rabiner1989tutorial, ephraim2002hidden, cappet}).
 Conditioned on the state sequence, the observations are assumed to be independent and generated from a family of probability distributions, which hereafter we refer to as the \textit{emission distributions}.
 HMMs are arguably among the most popular statistical approaches used for modeling time series data when the observations exhibit nonstationary characteristics that can be represented by an underlying and unobserved hidden process.
 These modeling approaches, also known as hidden Markov processes and Markov-switching models, became notable by the work of \citet{baum1966statistical} and \citet{baum1967inequality}, and HMMs have since been successfully used in many different applications \citep{krogh1994hidden, yau2011bayesian, langrock2013combining, yaghouby2015quasi, huang2018hidden}.

-As we are interested in modeling the recurrence of periodicities in the airflow trace data we propose a spectrum-based HMM where the discrete latent state sequence reflects the time-varying changes as well as recurrence of periodic regimes as defined by their spectral properties.
-Furthermore, we pursue a flexible non-parametric specification within a Bayesian approach by assuming the infinite-state hierarchical Dirichlet process (HDP) as a building block \citep{teh2006}.
+As we are interested in modeling the recurrence of periodicities in the airflow trace data we propose a harmonic HMM where the discrete latent state sequence reflects the time-varying changes as well as recurrence of periodic regimes as defined by their spectral properties.
+Furthermore, we pursue a flexible nonparametric specification within a Bayesian approach by assuming the infinite-state hierarchical Dirichlet process (HDP) as a building block \citep{teh2006}.
 The HDP-HMM approach places a Dirichlet process (DP) prior on the Markovian transition probabilities of the system, while allowing the atoms associated with the state-specific conditional DPs to be shared between each other, yielding an HMM with a countably infinite number of states.
-The HDP-HMM therefore not only provides a non-parametric specification of the transition distributions but also removes the need for specifying a priori the number of states.
+The HDP-HMM therefore not only provides a nonparametric specification of the transition distributions but also removes the need for specifying a priori the number of states.